fhumbertodf/dicionario/Textos6.md

 It is good to
 be curious.
-People who are curious about things are the ones who learn a lot, and some curious people go on to invent things and make important discoveries.Article #142 Creative People Some people are just born to create.
+People who are curious about things are the ones who learn a lot, and some curious people go on to invent things and make important discoveries.*

+## 142 Creative People

+>*Some people are just born to create.
 That's what I think.
 Some people just have the
 need to write stories, compose beautiful music, or paint pictures.